Frederic Wandres

-Frederic Wandres (born 25 March 1987) is a German dressage rider.
+Frederic Wandres (born 25 March 1987 in Kehl, Germany) is a German dressage rider.
 He competed at the 2022 FEI World Championships in Herning, where he won a Bronze team medal with the German team.
-Wandres competed at several World Championships for Young Dressage Horses in which he won a golden medal in 2019.
+Wandres competed at several World Championships for Young Dressage Horses in which he won a gold medal in 2019.
 He was also on the longlist for the 2020 Olympic Games in Tokyo for the German team.

 He started as student rider at Hof Kasselmann in 2007, and became later stable rider.
 He educated and competed several young horses up to Grand Prix.
+Wandres is openly gay.

+At the 2024 Olympic Games he was part of the German dressage team that won team gold.
+He finished 13th in the individual final.